UtkarshTheDev/TweeterLens/README.md

 We provide a `render.yaml` Blueprint for easy deployment to Render.com.
 See [backend/RENDER_DEPLOYMENT.md](backend/RENDER_DEPLOYMENT.md) for detailed instructions.

-#### Fly.io

-For deployment to Fly.io, we provide configuration files and a deployment script.
-See [backend/FLY_DEPLOYMENT.md](backend/FLY_DEPLOYMENT.md) for detailed instructions.

 ### Frontend Deployment

 The frontend can be deployed to platforms like Vercel, Netlify, or any static hosting service.